The Man Who Was Thursday: 2016 film

 Hungarian filmmaker Balázs Juszt wrote and directed a film inspired by the novel, starring François Arnaud, Ana Ularu, and Jordi Mollà, which premiered on 21 June 2016 at the Edinburgh Film Festival.
 Juszt's inspiration was his mentor, István Szabó.

 Popular culture

 The 2000 video game Deus Ex features several excerpts from the book and lists Gabriel Syme as a current resident of the "Ton Hotel".

 In Kim Newman's Anno Dracula: 1895, the Council of Days, led by Sunday, exists and is plotting to overthrow Dracula during the tenth anniversary of his rule over Britain.
 The Council includes Gabriel Syme, Peter the Painter (Friday), and Newman's recurring character Kate Reed.

 In Neil Gaiman's The Sandman, The Man Who Was October—an unwritten sequel to The Man Who Was Thursday—appears in the Library of Dreams.

 Season of Mists ends with a quote from the fictional novel.
 In The Doll's House, the character Gilbert physically resembles G. K. Chesterton.

-The novel heavily influenced the game Fallen London, in which the Revolutionary faction is led by the "Calendar Council."
+The novel heavily influenced the game Fallen London, in which the Revolutionary faction is led by the twelve-person "Calendar Council", who all take codenames after the months of the year rather than the days of the week.

+In the first issue of the DC Comics series, Absolute Martian Manhunter, the book is seen on the nightstand next to John Jones' wife.